viperML/wrapper-manager/doc/content/_index.md

 Now that you already have `wrapper-manager` in scope, you need to evaluate `wrapper-manager.lib`.
 The argument is an attrset with following elements:

 - `pkgs`: your nixpkgs instance used to bring `symlinkJoin` and `makeWrapper`, as well as passing it through the modules for convenience.
 - `modules`: a list of wrapper-manager modules.
 As with NixOS, a module can be passed as a path to a module or directly.
-A proper module is either an attset, or a function to attrset.
+A proper module is either an attrset, or a function to attrset.
 - `specialArgs` (optional): extra arguments passed to the module system.

 A convenience shorthand for `(wrapper-manager.lib {...}).config.build.toplevel` is available through: `wrapper-manager.lib.build {}`, which is probably what you want in 99% of the cases.